Our Mouse Control Tests

 Our Tests

-To perform our sensor latency test, we use a trolly that secures the test mouse during testing and an actuator assembly that performs mouse movements.
-Additional equipment includes a USB Analyzer and two separate computers: a gaming PC that performs an in-game test, and a dedicated capture computer.
+To perform our sensor latency test, we use a wooden clamping box that secures the mouse during testing and an automated actuator assembly that performs mouse movements.
+Additional equipment includes a Beagle 480 USB Analyzer to isolate device latency from end-to-end (e2e) system latency, and two separate computers: a gaming PC that performs an in-game test, and a dedicated capture computer.

 A mouse with a hypothetically perfect sensor will result in a graph with both curves overlapping.
 The more sensor latency a mouse has, the further the USB Position will be from the Physical Position.

-You can browse all of the graphs generated for each of our tested mice here.
+You can browse all of the graphs generated for each of our tested mice using our comparison tool.

 Delay To Start Of Movement